moveparaguay

 • Eligibility: TR or PR file open at DNM, OR Paraguayan citizen returning after ≥1 year continuous absence.

 • What does not count: brand-new merchandise in original packaging, commercial quantities (>1 of any item), motor vehicles (handled under their own regime — see below), firearms, tobacco/alcohol beyond traveller limits.
+Per Aduana practice, goods should have been used and in your possession abroad for ≥12 months prior to shipment.

 • Window: file the menaje declaration within 6 months of receiving your residency, with goods cleared at customs within that same window.